fiirefly24/belajar-python/definition.md

 ## While Loop
     Execute some code WHILE some condition remains true

+## For loops
+    Execute a block of code a fixed number of times.
+    You can interate over a range, string, sequence, etc.

 # ANY TIPS
 ## print(f{variable})
     use f in print so we can call the variable inside the quotes.